Freedom of religion in China: People's Republic of China

 A significant number of non-sanctioned churches and temples exist, attended by locals and foreigners alike.
-Unregistered or underground churches are not officially banned, but are not permitted to conduct religious activities.
+Unregistered or underground churches are not officially banned, they are dependent on local authorities for permission to practice, and in many areas are not permitted to conduct religious activities.
 These bodies may face varying degrees of interference, harassment, and persecution by state and party organs.
-In some instances, unregistered religious believers and leaders have been charged with "illegal religious activities" or "disrupting social stability".
+The most common charge in 2022 was "organizing or using a cult to undermine implementation of law," - other charges included endangering state security and inciting secession.

 Religious believers have also been charged under article 300 of the criminal code, which forbids using heretical organizations to "undermine the implementation of the law".
 An extrajudicial, Communist Party-led security organ called the 6-10 Office oversees the suppression of Falun Gong and, increasingly, other unregistered religious organizations.

 Folk religions, though not officially protected, are sometimes tolerated by authorities.
 The State Administration for Religious Affairs has created a department to oversee the management of folk religion.

 Although the Chinese Communist Party has a long history of restricting religious freedom, in recent years it has become increasingly hostile toward religion and has initiated campaigns to “sinicize" Islam, Tibetan Buddhism, and Christianity to rid them of what it deems “foreign" influences.
 The 2018 Revised Regulations on Religious Affairs effectively ban “unauthorized" religious teaching and expand the role of local authorities in controlling religious activities.
 In 2019, religious freedom conditions in China continued to deteriorate.
 The Chinese government has created a high-tech surveillance state, utilizing facial recognition and artificial intelligence to monitor religious minorities.
 On 1 April 2019, a new regulation requiring religious venues to have legal representatives and professional accountants went into effect.
 Some smaller religious venues, especially in rural areas, found these requirements impossible to fulfill.